- State-Specific Employment Contracts

 Some employers, especially in fields like intellectual property and software, may need restrictive clauses in their contracts.
 These clauses help protect sensitive details and explain employees’ roles in protecting the company’s competitive edge.

 Employers should get legal advice before adding these clauses.
-Some states, like California, Montana, Oklahoma, and North Dakota, have limits or bans on non-compete agreements.
+Some states, like California, Montana, Oklahoma, and North Dakota, have limits or bans on non-compete clauses and agreements.
 Even though the FTC’s nationwide ban on non-competes didn’t pass, many states have similar rules.

 Here are three common types of restrictive clauses: